henbro12/Software-Ontwikkeling/README.md

 * Add... > choose external tool you've just created for ST-LINK_CLI.exe
 * Apply and Exit
 ```
-The project should now be configured to flash and run it
+The project should now be configured to flash and run it.

 ![picture alt](http://thundertronics.com/wp-content/uploads/2018/07/flashandrun.png "Flash and Run configurations")